-The new Hayes Native American Studies Center at East Central University, decorated with a variety of American Indian art, has become the new "hub" for all activities related to ECU's new native studies program.
+The Hayes Native American Studies Center at East Central University, decorated with a variety of American Indian art, has become the "hub" for all activities related to ECU's Native Studies program.

 "We expect to continue to see great things come from our partnership with East Central University," said Chickasaw Nation Gov. Bill Anoatubby.
 "They have shown unparalleled foresight and commitment to advancing knowledge of Native American culture and other fields of inquiry through this center, the Clemente classes, the native studies minor and other native studies projects."

-Students in the new minor and members of the Chickasaw Nation also have the opportunity to participate in the Chickasaw Clemente courses held in the Hayes Center.
+ECU students and Chickasaw Nation citizens also have the opportunity to participate in the Chickasaw Clemente courses held in the Hayes Center.
 The courses are named after baseball Hall of Famer and model humanitarian Roberto Clemente.

 While Shorris developed the idea, it was Lona Barrick, Chickasaw division administrator of arts and humanities, who brought the concept to ECU.

-Both the new center and native studies program have already hosted the first powwow at ECU in more than 25 years and brought numerous recognized individuals and performers to the campus.
+Both the new center and Native American Studies program have already hosted the first powwow at ECU in more than 25 years and brought numerous recognized individuals and performers to the campus.
 The Hayes Native American Studies Center will continue to offer ECU students the opportunity to learn about Native American languages and cultures while serving the university’s commitment to advancing knowledge.